1941-1942 Season with

 particularly as ASCAP tunes have just returned to the networks.
 He set the kilocycles pulsating with such

-ballads as, ‘The Sweetheart Of Sigma Chi’ but the dearth of his vocalizing was
+ballads as, ‘The Sweetheart Of Sigma Chi’ (sic - he didn't sing this) but the dearth of his vocalizing was

 the show was, unmistakably, improved by his return.
 The continuity was uneven, however,